patternfly/patternfly-timeline/README.md

   - `marker`: `true` by default.
 Enable current time/date marker under mouse pointer.
   - `context`: `true` by default.
 Enable context viewport beneath chart.
   - `slider`: `true` by default.
 Enable zoom slider and buttons to right of chart.
+  - `eventGrouping`: `60000`(one minute) by default.
+The number of milliseconds within which events will be considered to have happened at the same time.

 ## Styling